engmsilva/gitlab-ce-minikube/README.md

 ## Create Cluster

+For the implementation of this cluster, a CPU with 4 cores and 10 GB of RAM will be configured, according to the [recommended resources](https://docs.gitlab.com/ee/install/requirements.html#storage) for running GitLab.

 After installing the `Docker`, `Minikube` and `Kubectl` applications, from a terminal with administrator access (but not logged in as root), run to create a cluster locally:

-For the deployment of this cluster the [recommended settings](https://docs.gitlab.com/ee/install/requirements.html#storage) resources will be used.
-CPU with 4 cores and 10 GB of RAM.

 ```
 minikube start --cpus 4 --memory 10240